 Supporting mental health now and beyond COVID-19

-As the UK eases lockdown and the number of COVID-19 cases continue to fall, NHS workers will continue to be on the frontline of this pandemic risking serious illness of themselves and their families - potentially storing up trauma for the future.
+NHS workers continue to be on the frontline of this pandemic risking serious illness of themselves and their families - potentially storing up trauma for the future.
 It is likely that the worst of the mental health consequences on the NHS workforce may be yet to come.

 The BMA has developed a set of ten recommendations to be addressed to protect staff now and in the future.

 Our charter provides a basis for positive change within the place of work and study, drawing from research and the involvement of medical students and doctors.

 It sets out the important practical steps we want employers to take to:

 - create healthy workplaces

 - ensure support services are accessible and of high-quality

 - ensure services have the confidence of those they are intended to help.